pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Introduction

-The Family Council serves as the constitutional body that governs the The Legacy Codexâ€”the formal mechanism through which family members make strategic decisions, resolve conflicts, and ensure the empire's long-term sustainability.
+The Family Council serves as the constitutional body that governs the Legacy Codexâ€”the formal mechanism through which family members make strategic decisions, resolve conflicts, and ensure the empire's long-term sustainability.
 Unlike traditional corporate boards that focus solely on shareholder value, the Family Council balances financial objectives with family values, generational continuity, and legacy preservation.

 This chapter provides a complete operational framework for establishing and running a Family Council that will guide your dynasty for generations.
 You will learn how to structure the council, conduct effective meetings, make decisions that align with your 365-year vision, and create communication systems that prevent misunderstandings and conflicts.